 Located not so far from resorts they are easy to reach.
 The locals usually call them picnic islands.
 Some of them remain private.

 You can still find some atolls that are not as crowded with tourists.
-Among of these are Gaafu Alifu Atoll, Laamu Atoll, Lhaviyani Atoll, Raa Atoll and Baa Atoll.
+Among these are Gaafu Alifu Atoll, Laamu Atoll, Lhaviyani Atoll, Raa Atoll, and Baa Atoll.

 The overnight staying can be provided by Omadhoo Inn.

 Compared to an island covered with greenery and lush vegetation – a sandbank is just a piece of land without any plants.
 The average length is from 6 to 100-120 m in length.
 Some of the sandbanks are allocated near the local islands and some could be found just in the middle of the ocean!

 However, this is an incredible opportunity to sneak away from civilization and enjoy the scenery of the Indian Ocean.

 Underwater restaurants are a unique side of Maldives.
 Currently, you can dine in 5 of them.
 Another one in You & Me by Cocoon will be available very soon.
 So let’s take a closer look.

 The restaurant easily fits 8 tables.
 Its main feature is a wine-cellar – the only of its kind on Maldives.
 The variety of wine is absolutely amazing!